Kids Ruby Scarlet

 This week, you’ll be performing a scene audition-style.
 Read on for required prep and your script.

 In addition to exploring the technique, you’ll perform the attached script audition-style.
-Read on for LeBlanc’s expectations for how to appropriately prepare for class, and let’s tackle large principal roles together!
+Read on for LeBlanc’s expectations for how to appropriately prepare for class, and let’s make Week 4 dreams a reality, LeBlancers!

 HOW TO PREPARE FOR PERFORMANCE WEEK: